 my_packages <- c("tidyverse", "broom", "coefplot", "cowplot", "gapminder", "GGally", "ggrepel", "ggridges",X "gridExtra", "interplot", "margins", "maps", "mapproj", "mapdata", "MASS", "quantreg", "scales", "survey", "srvyr", "viridis", "viridisLite", "devtools") install.packages(my_packages, repos = "http://cran.rstudio.com")

-- purr “A FP package for R in the spirit of underscore.js”
+- purr “A FP package for R in the spirit of underscore.js”.
+(You may or may not regard that as an ironical statement)

 - magrittr brings a compose ("pipe") operator to R, which looks like this.